jtarchie/sqlc-gpt/PROMPT.md

 the requested code, without additional explanations, introductions, conclusions, or prose.

-Generate a Go function for the "Queries" struct that executes the provided SQL query using standard `database/sql` calls.
+Generate a Go function in a single file that executes the provided SQL query using standard `database/sql` calls.
+The package name is `{{.PackageName}}` for the go file, ensure put it up that top.
 The generated function should follow these criteria:

 1. The function should be named according to the query's name provided in the comment above the SQL.
 For example, if the name is "DeleteMany", the function should be `DeleteMany`.
-2. The function should accept parameters: a `context.Context` and the necessary parameters for the SQL query, like a `struct` or individual variables, as required.
+2. The function should accept parameters: a `context.Context` and the necessary parameters for the SQL query, a `*sql.DB` to run the queries against.
 3. Embed the SQL query in the function as a constant string.
 Properly format the SQL within the Go code.
 4. Execute the SQL query and return the results as specified in the SQL.
 If